 Office Location: AC-2A09

-Sundeep Bisla, Assistant Professor (tenured) of English, specializes in Nineteenth-Century British Literature.
+Sundeep Bisla, Associate Professor of English, specializes in Nineteenth-Century British Literature and Literary Theory.

 Books in Field Of Expertise

 Bisla, Sundeep.
 Wilkie Collins and Copyright: Artistic Ownership in the Age of the Borderless Word.
-Columbus: Ohio State UP, 2013. .
+Columbus: Ohio State UP, 2013; paperback 2017. .